gausie/uclutest/Original.md

 	7. Represent UCL medical students within ULU Medgroup, the NUS and the BMA.

-	8. Chair the BMA Intra-School Committee (ISC) and the RUMS Forum.
+	8. Chair the BMA Intra-School Committee (ISC).

-####SOP Officer
+	9. Be the Convenor of RUMS

+#### School of Pharmacy Students' Officer (SoP Students' Officer)

-60. The SOP Officer shall:
+41. The SoP Students' Officer shall:

 	1. Be a student of UCL School of Pharmacy